Chapter 47

 INTRODUCTION

 We begin our study by reading the parables of the mustard seed and the yeast.
-To do this let us go to,
+For this study, instead of reading them from the Gospel according to Matthew, we will read them from the Gospels according to Mark and Luke.

 THE GROWTH OF GOD’S KINGDOM WITHIN AN INDIVIDUAL